 Let’s go back to the words of Churchill that opened this article: “Never let a good crisis to go waste.”
 A crisis is not something we desire or wish to occur.
 But, as we’ve all recently seen, it is unavoidable.
 Don’t let it be a huge waste; learn something from it.

-If you need help turning the COVID crisis into something of value for your organization, take a look at our new Transformation Takeout.
-This workshop-based solution was designed specifically to help organizations and teams find a way to move forward by addressing a challenge and walking away with a tangible, custom ‘takeout’ that can be implemented immediately.
+If you need help turning the COVID crisis into something of value for your organization, take a look at our Co-Creation Workshops.
+This solution was designed specifically to help organizations and teams find a way to move forward by addressing a challenge and walking away with a tangible, custom takeaway that can be implemented immediately.